The 50 words you need to know for banking interviews

 Distribution: The final stage of a capital markets transaction, coming after underwriting.
 This is the stage in which the securities are sold to investors.

-FICC: Fixed Income, Currencies and Commodities, one of the two main parts of a Sales & Trading division.
-Responsible for trading all instruments which aren’t equities or equity derivatives.
+FICC: Fixed Income, Currencies and Commodities.
+One of the two main parts of a Sales & Trading division, and responsible for trading all instruments which aren’t equities or equity derivatives.

 FIG: Financial Institutions Group, usually one of the largest teams within Investment Banking.
 FIG teams concentrate on providing capital markets and advisory services to other banks and insurance companies.